iotaledger/hornet/docs/getting_started/installation_steps.md

 ```bash
 mkdir mainnetdb && sudo chown 39999:39999 mainnetdb
 ```
-* the docker image runs under user with uid `39999`, and so it has a full permission to the given directory
+* the Docker image runs under user with uid `39999`, and so it has a full permission to the given directory

 **Create the directory for the snapshots and set user permission to it:**
 ```bash
 mkdir -p snapshots/mainnet && sudo chown 39999:39999 snapshots -R
 ```
-* the docker image runs under user with uid `39999`, and so it has a full permission to the given directory
+* the Docker image runs under user with uid `39999`, and so it has a full permission to the given directory

-**Pull the latest image from `gohornet/hornet` public docker hub registry:**
+**Pull the latest image from `gohornet/hornet` public Docker hub registry:**
 ```bash
 docker pull gohornet/hornet:latest
 ```